Funding of earnings-related pensions

 About 30 per cent of pensions come from funds

 The Finnish Centre for Pensions calculates the value of accrued pension rights, i.e. the so-called pension entitlements.
-Pension entitlements refer to the amount of assets that would be needed to cover the total amount of future pensions accrued up to a certain point in time, taking into account the future income from the assets, if earnings-related pension contributions no longer provided financing for the payment of previously accrued pensions.
+Pension entitlements refer to the amount of assets that would be needed to cover the future pensions accrued up to a certain point in time, if earnings-related pension contributions no longer provided financing for the payment of pensions.